What you need to apply for Adult Disability Payment

 Supporting information

-- an official document, such as a prescription list, care plan, or a letter from your HR department about any workplace adjustments
+an official document like a prescription list, care plan, or a letter from your HR department about workplace adjustments

 How to provide supporting information

-- send supporting information to Social Security Scotland within 28 days of submitting your part 2 application
+to Social Security Scotland within 28 days of submitting part 2

 How long you have to apply